dorissuzukiesmerio/Research_Projects/README.md

 # Research Projects
 Description of research projects

+# (CEIDS)[https://kellogg.nd.edu/ceids-notre-dame] Literature Review on Effective Education Programs
+Co-authors: Paul Glewwe, Kelsey Daniels and Ann Munene.

+- Designed and sent survey to 50 non-profit organizations that work in Education.
+- Conducting systematic review of high-quality data evaluations that point to best practices in international Education interventions.

 ## Master’s thesis: [Age-Specific Effects of an Early Grade Literacy Intervention in Asia and Africa](https://tigerprints.clemson.edu/all_theses/3724/)

 Using python (pandas, numpy), I cleaned, processed and aggregated 9